Adaptive Selling: How to Personalize Your Sales Approach

 Adaptive selling is a sales methodology that can be used to tailored a salesperson’s approach to every customer on their roster.
 For sales reps, this means taking several elements into account during sales interactions, including the type of customer being spoken to, the sales situation at play, and the unique needs of the prospect.
 Adaptive selling encourages salespeople to throw out the script and adapt their sales pitch or presentation to the individual customer.

-• Adjusting tactics in real-time: Being flexible during a conversation to respond to cues like objections, interest, confusion, or excitement.
+- Adjusting tactics in real-time: Being flexible during a conversation to respond to cues like objections, interest, confusion, or excitement.
+Active listening is an important facet of adaptive selling, so don’t stick to the script when a client offers new information.

 To an outsider adaptive sales might not sound complex; it’s just listening to your customer’s needs and responding, right?
 While that’s true on some levels, adaptive selling requires skills some reps might not yet have.
 New reps, especially, may need to be trained before they can expect to provide customized service.